wincsw/COMP3329_Group07/README.md

 ### Game Goals
 - Collect all the item needed, go to the toilet, and escape Innowing!!
-- Achieve all the different endings.
+- Achieve all the different endings, including the win ending and other endings.

 ### Controls
 This game only uses keyboard for control